 Recent research on NLP has started to utilize user-generated content like blog posts in areas like Opinion Mining and Sentiment Analysis.
-For instance, the authors of [1] and [4] use political blogs.
-They measure disagreement among users and polarity of comments, respectively.
-In [2], a sentiment analysis study is performed over a Twitter dataset.
+For instance, the authors of [1] and [4] use political blogs to measure disagreement among users and comment polarity respectively, and a sentiment analysis study is performed in [2] over a Twitter dataset.
 However, research on emotion classification is still relatively scarce compared to sentiment tasks.
-In [14], Mishne used LiveJournal and SVMs to perform binary classification over a large set of emotions, with results slightly better than the 50% baseline.
-In [16], the authors perform binary classifi-